trein/dev-best-practices/wiki/Python-Coding-Standards.md

     employee_table += '</table>'
 ```

 Be consistent with your choice of string quote character within a file.
 Pick `'` or `"` and stick with it.
-It is okay to use the other quote character on a string to avoid the need to `\` escape within the string.
+If the module you are working on already uses `"`, stick with it.
+It is okay, however, to use the other quote character on a string to avoid the need to `\` escape within the string.

 ```python
 # Yes: